fsharp/fsharp.org/guides/math-and-statistics/index.md

 on Linux.
 F# can also utilize highly optimized, native code libraries such as the Intel [Math Kernel Library (MKL)](http://software.intel.com/en-us/intel-mkl) through packages like [Math.NET Numerics](http://numerics.mathdotnet.com/) and other libraries listed below.
-F# can be used to [call into Fortran dynamic-link libraries](http://www.letsthinkabout.us/post/calling-fortran-assemblies-from-net), and
+F# can be used to [call into Fortran dynamic-link libraries](http://www.letsthinkabout.us/post/calling-fortran-assemblies-from-net).

 ### Open-source libraries